pragmalingu/pragmalingu/docs/guides/notebooks.md

 title: Working with Notebooks
 sidebar_label: Notebooks
 ---
+## 1. Google Colab

 Notebooks can be a useful tool in many areas, in our case we mainly used them for evaluating data sets on Elasticsearch.
-We used Notebooks that are compatible with Python, which has the most useful libraries on NLP.
+Since Python is currently the best option to work with on NLP, we chose a Python Notebook option.

 <details>
 <summary>What is a "Notebook"?</summary>